rolandjitsu/angular-lab/README.md

 #### Info

-During development, when running the app in the browser, all TS is being compiled at runtime.
-Therefore, there might be a slight delay (around 15 - 20 sec at worst) after the first page refresh, but it should run smoothly from there on.
+During development, when running the app in the browser, all TS is being compiled offline.
+To get started use `$(npm bin)/gulp serve` which will start a static webserver and rerun builds on file changes.

-Note that there is no build required to be able to run the app, thus all you need to get it started is `$(npm bin)/gulp serve` which will start the a static webserver and open the app in the default browser.

 Unit tests run the same way, so there is no need to rerun builds when a spec or source file is changed.
 For further info about unit tests read below.

-E2E tests need no compilation as you will be writing them in ES6.
+E2E tests specs need no compilation as you will be writing them in ES6.

 #### Running Tests